craftcms/docs/docs/5.x/extend/utilities.md

 # Utilities

-Plugins can provide new utilities for the control panel’s **Utilities** section by creating a class that implements <craft4:craft\base\UtilityInterface>.
-A utility is typically where
+Plugins can provide new utilities for the [control panel](../system/control-panel.md)’s **Utilities** section by creating a class that implements <craft4:craft\base\UtilityInterface> or extends <craf4:craft\base\Utility>.
+A utility is typically used to surface information and controls for administrative features that aren’t tied to specific [elements](../system/elements.md).
+Each registered utility gets its own [permissions](#permissions).

 ## Utility Class